amuweee/skt_notes/adventure-notes.md

 - **Erva**
   - Tiefling at Boar's Gate Tavern
+  - Asked Mert to give quest details to Erva.

 - **Merk**
   - Well off looking older drwaven met at Boar's Gate Tavern
   - One of the lord of Waterdeep, lives in Castle Ward, Pike avenue.
+  - Has trouble with security and

 ### Point of Interest
 - Taverns
   - Boar's Gate Tavern (Trades Ward)
   - Waking Gnome (Castle Ward)

+## Farmhouse west of Long Road on the way to Triboar
+- Lagduf and Deardul
+  - Happy little halfing family

+## Westbridge
+- Hobgoblins had taken over the town two weeks prior to our arrival.
+- Captured by hobgoblins
+- Killed all Hobgoblins
+  - Baut (Warrior)
+  - Revnak (Ranger)

+- Found a note asking for the Fire Giant Lord (Duke Zalto) to send reinforcements

+## Triboar
+- Darathra Lord Protector of Triboar
+  - Unsure of what's going on with the Giants or why Hobgoblins are attacking.
+  - Member of the Harpers

+- Drunken Troll
+  - Priest tavern keeper.
+Mirak frequented here.

+- North Shield House (Tavern)
+  - Vergala - unsure of the situations neither

+- From the dead Fire Giants
+  - Found out that the fire giants were using some form of rod that led them to the adamantine slab

+## Yartar
+- Lord Arton Roserio
+  - Found him wrapped out in some form of goo.
+  - Likely drifted down from the river that passes from Yartar.
+  - Was out at night, remembers something about a golden goose.
+  - Remember a woman with black hair and purple dress.
+  - Golden Goose could refer to Grand Dam River Boat

 ### Notes
 - Mask Lords runs Waterdeep